wendahere/GoGetter/Journal.md

 ### Tuesday 02/02/2021

+Wen Da did spray painting for the PSU Housing.

 Allen cleaned up our workspace in T11c in preparation for the delivery of the frame.
 He put aside the things that need to be assembled neatly at a table.

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Allen's%20images/Week%2021/parts%20prep.jpeg)